-Contractor shall furnish the Entity with original certificates and amendatory endorsements, or copies of the applicable policy language effecting coverage required by this clause and a copy of the Declarations and Endorsements Pages of the CGL and any Excess policies listing all policy endorsements.
-All certificates and endorsements and copies of the Declarations & Endorsements pages are to be received and approved by the Entity before work commences.
-However, failure to obtain the required documents prior to the work beginning shall not waive the

-Contractor's obligation to provide them.
+Contractor shall furnish the Entity with original certificates and amendatory endorsements, or copies of the applicable policy language effecting coverage required by this clause All certificates and endorsements and copies of the Declarations & Endorsements pages are to be received and approved by the Entity before work commences.
+However, failure to obtain the required documents prior to the work beginning shall not waive the Contractor's obligation to provide them.
 The Entity reserves the right to require complete, certified copies of all required insurance policies, including endorsements required by these specifications, at any time.
-Entity reserves the right to modify these requirements, including limits, based on the nature of the risk, prior experience, insurer, coverage, or other special circumstances.